-Our lead product candidate, DMT310, is intended to utilize our Spongilla technology for once weekly treatment of a variety of skin diseases, with our initial focus being the treatment of acne vulgaris, which has a U.S. market size of approximately 50 million patients.
-We have shown DMT310's ability to treat the multiple causes of acne in a Phase 2b study where we initially saw a 45% reduction in inflammatory lesions after four treatments, with statistically significant improvements at all time points for all three primary endpoints throughout the study (reduction in inflammatory lesions, reduction in non-inflammatory lesions, and improvement in Investigator Global Assessment).
+Our lead product candidate, DMT310, is intended to utilize our Spongilla technology for the once weekly treatment of a variety of skin diseases, with our initial focus being the treatment of acne vulgaris, which has a U.S. market size of approximately 50 million33 million diagnosed patients.
+We recently initiated a Phase 3 program of DMT310 in moderate-to-severe acne and began enrolling patients in the first of two identical Phase 3 studies in December of 2023.
+Both studies will be double blinded, randomized, placebo controlled, and enroll about 550 patients, age 9 years or older across sites in the United States and Latin America.
+The primary endpoints include absolute reduction in inflammatory and noninflammatory lesions and the improvement in investigators global assessment (IGA) of acne, which are the same endpoints used in our Phase 2b study of DMT310 for moderate-to-severe acne.
+Patients will be treated once a week for 12 weeks with either DMT310 or placebo and will be evaluated monthly.
+The second Phase 3 study will be followed by a long-term extension study.
+We expect to have top-line results from the first Phase 3 study in the first quarter of 2025.
+Previously DMT310 has shown DMT310's ability to treat the multiple causes of acne in a Phase 2b study where we initially saw a 45% reduction in inflammatory lesions after four treatments, with DMT310 achieving statistically significant improvements at all time points for all three primary endpoints throughout the study (reduction in inflammatory lesions, reduction in non-inflammatory lesions, and improvement in Investigator Global Assessment (IGA)).
 Based on this Phase 2b data we submitted an end of phase 2 meeting package to the FDA to agree on clinical development requirements for the Phase 3 acne program.
 We received feedback from the FDA in the end of June 2023 and based on FDA recommendations we have amended the Phase 3 protocols to include the FDA's recommended additions.
 In July 2023, we submitted the amended protocols to the FDA and we plan to initiate a Phase 3 program in the second half of 2023, assuming the receipt of final approval from the FDA.
-In addition, based on the multiple mechanisms of action and anti-inflammatory effect seen with DMT310 acne trial, we completed have conducted a Phase 1b proof of concept, or POC, trial in psoriasis where we saw encouraging results warranting further investigation.
+In addition, based on the multiple mechanisms of action and anti-inflammatory effect seen with the DMT310 acne trial, we have conducted completed a Phase 1b proof of concept, or POC, trial in psoriasis where we saw encouraging results warranting further investigation.